Sportsbook Glossary

 Hot game

-Is a game that is attracting a lot of action on one side by knowledgeable handicapper.
+Is a game that is attracting a lot of action on one side by the knowledgeable handicapper.

 House